Mother Teresa declared a saint by Pope Francis

 - Huge crowds from around the world gather in the Vatican

-(CNN)Mother Teresa, a Catholic nun who devoted her life to helping India's poor, has been declared a saint in a canonization mass held by Pope Francis in the Vatican.
+Vatican City (CNN)Mother Teresa, a Catholic nun who devoted her life to helping India's poor, has been declared a saint in a canonization Mass held by Pope Francis in the Vatican.

-Pope Francis delivered the formula for the Albanian-born nun's canonization before huge crowds of pilgrims gathered in St. Peter's Square in Vatican City on Sunday morning.
+Pope Francis delivered the formula for the canonization of the Albanian-born nun -- known as the "saint of the gutters" -- before huge crowds of pilgrims gathered in St. Peter's Square in Vatican City on Sunday morning.

-Applause broke out before he completed the formula, which decreed that the nun, viewed by Catholics as a model of compassion, be venerated as a saint "by the whole church."
+Applause broke out before he completed the formula of canonization, in which he declared "Blessed Teresa of Kolkata to be a saint."

-Catholics had gathered from around the world to attend the canonization mass in the Vatican, where a large image of Mother Teresa hung from St. Peter's Basilica.
+Speaking in Latin, Francis said that "after due deliberation and frequent prayer for divine assistance, and having sought the counsel of many of our brother bishops, we declare and define Blessed Teresa of Kolkata to be a saint, and we enroll her among the saints, decreeing that she is to be venerated as such by the whole church."

 Speeding up sainthood